 2 Give things a try

-Until 1989 I had mostly played 2nd Ed AD&D, it had been overall great fun, but the games were focused on clearing a dungeon room by room, stat development, without much thought about the setting.
-One of the fascinating things about playing Cyberpunk 2013, was the emphasis on characters talking and stand-offs, trying to navigate prolific corruption, in a game world full of people in bad situations.
-With no clear indication of who was good or evil, the fact that so many people were armed and dangerous, added to the finality of combat, it was great to have a reason to talk first, but with the pressure of talking fast.
+Until 1989 I had mostly played 1st Ed AD&D, overall it was fun, however the games I played were focused on clearing a dungeon room by room, stat development, without much thought about the setting.
+One of the fascinating things about playing Cyberpunk 2013 was the emphasis on other things: characters talking, stand-offs, trying to navigate prolific corruption, in a game world full of people in bad situations.
+With no clear indication of who was good or evil, the fact that so many people were armed and dangerous, plus the finality of combat, it was great to have a reason to talk first, but with the pressure of talking fast.

 Don’t be afraid to chat to the group about their play-styles.
 Try things out, and negotiate about balancing your goals with the other players.
 If you don’t reach a satisfactory compromise then consider moving on.
 Since fun is the heart of gaming, don’t torture yourself, or others.